-On a motion duly made, seconded, and unanimously approved by the Committee, the Finance and Audit Committee adjourned to Executive Session in accordance with the Ohio Open Meetings Act, Revised Code Section 121.22 to consult with counsel and discuss personnel matters.
+The Finance and Audit Committee adjourned to Executive Session in accordance with the Ohio Open Meetings Act, Revised Code Section 121.22 to consult with counsel, discuss matters required to be kept confidential by law, trade secrets, and real property.
 Following adjournment of the Executive Session, the Committee convened into the Public Business Session.